MilaTost/ExpEvo_with_replicated_selection/README.md

 We implemented a window-based analysis to assess linked selection.
 A cubic smoothing spline was applied to the single-marker based FSTSum values.
 From the fitted spline, inflection points were calculated and used as window boundaries for newly defined regions.
 This analysis was performed with the R package GenWin from [Beissinger et al., 2015](https://gsejournal.biomedcentral.com/articles/10.1186/s12711-015-0105-9).
 Briefly, the GenWin package returns window boundaries that we used to define regions with linked markers that may be analyzed together ([Beissinger et al., 2015).  <br /> <br />

 ## 10 Calculation of significance thresholds
 Significance thresholds for selection were calculated three ways: 1) based on the empirical distribution; 2) based on drift simulations; and 3) based on the false discovery rate for selection (FDRfS) [Turner and Miller (2012)](http://www.genetics.org/content/suppl/2012/03/30/genetics.112.139337.DC1). <br />
-The calculation of significance thresholds and the plotting functions are contained in the `Significance_thresholds_and_plotting.R`.
-The `Filtering_for_coverage_average_RD_missingness.R` and `Selection_signature_mapping.R` script can or should be run on a inactive Linux session on a high-throughput computing device.
-These scripts are usually run on extremly large data sets (raw sequence data or large VCF files).
-The `Significance_thresholds_and_plotting.R` is usually run on a much smaller data set, since many markers were removed in the filtering procedure.
-Furthermore, when windows font types want to be used,  the script needs to be run on a windows device. <br />
+The calculation of significance thresholds and the plotting functions are contained in the `Significance_thresholds_and_plotting.R`. <br /> <br />
 ### 9.1 Based on the empirical distribution
 The significance thresholds based on the empirical distribution, were calculated by taking the 99.9th and 99.99th percentile of the empirical distribution of the <img src="https://render.githubusercontent.com/render/math?math=F_{ST}"> :
 ```{r}